RysanDeluna/Conways-Automata/README.md

 ## Installation

 In order to run the program, there is a CMakeList file to build and make the executable.
-Make sure you have the [Cmake](https://cmake.org/download/) installed and create the folder where the build will be generated.
+Be sure to have [Cmake](https://cmake.org/download/) installed and to create the folder where the build will be generated.

 On Linux:
 ```sh